Excel INDEX Function (Table of Contents)

 Things to Remember About the INDEX Function in Excel

-- Either row_num / column number is Compulsory or mandatory, otherwise, INDEX function returns #VALUE! error, it can also occur if both the value is entered zero or if both the parameters left blank
+- Either row_num / column number is Compulsory or mandatory; otherwise, the INDEX function returns #VALUE! error, it can also occur if both the value is entered zero or if both the parameters left blank

-- If the entered row_num, col_num or area_num arguments are non-numeric value. then #VALUE! error Occurs
+- Suppose the entered row_num, col_num, or area_num arguments are non-numeric value.
+Then #VALUE! error Occurs

-- #REF! error occurs when area_num argument is greater than or more than the number of areas in the supplied range.
+- #REF! the error occurs when the area_num argument is greater than or more than the number of areas in the supplied range.

 - If the area argument or parameter is mentioned in the INDEX Formula in excel is referenced from any other sheet.
 Then the Index Function in Excel returns #VALUE!
 Error.